Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

 It is amazing to me that so many people won't even consider doing their own simple home repair or home improvement tasks.
-My own parents came out of the depression era of the 1940s when use of a repairman or even a simple handyman was limited to projects or tasks too large for one person or when specialized equipment or knowledge was required and I have the same concept as a result.
+My own parents came out of the depression era of the 1940s when the use of a repairman or even a simple handyman was limited to projects or tasks too large for one person or when specialized equipment or knowledge was required, and I have the same mindset as a result.

-You see, there is one simple key to learning to do your own home repairs - believe in yourself.
-You don't have to know what's inside a leaky faucet - you simply have to believe that you can learn what's inside!
-You don't have to know how a toilet works to stop incessant running - you just have to understand that you can learn how it works.
+You see, there is one simple key to learning to do your own home repairs: believe in yourself.
+You don't have to know what's inside a leaky faucet; you simply have to believe that you can learn what's inside!
+You don't have to know how a toilet works to stop incessant running, you just have to understand that you can learn how it works.
 I repeat myself: belief in yourself is the key to learning to take care of your own home.
-The rest of the job is a piece of cake compared to that one thing, and I assure you that if you're smart enough to navigate to this site and read this hub then you're smart enough to learn to do simple tasks around your home.
+The rest of the job is a piece of cake compared to that one thing, and I assure you that if you're smart enough to navigate to this site and read this article, then you're smart enough to learn to do simple tasks around your home.

-The first thing on the list is tools; if you don't have any, consider buying some basic tools; here is a link to what you might find in a basic homeowner tool set.
+The first thing on the list are tools; if you don't have any, consider buying some basic tools.

-Once all the information is gathered it is time to begin work.
-Don't be afraid - you can do this but only if you can convince yourself to start.
+Once all the information is gathered, it is time to begin work.
+Don't be afraid, you can do this but only if you can convince yourself to start.
 As your work will take a while it is wise to provide for plenty of time if possible; don't shut down your entire water system not knowing when it will be back up unless you have a backup plan!
-A recent job of my own was to repair a broken door frame - if I tore it apart and couldn't get it back together that day it didn't matter as it wasn't an exterior door.
-If it had of been I would either have given myself 4 or 5 times the amount of time I thought it should take or made other arrangements.
+A recent job of my own was to repair a broken door frame, if I tore it apart and couldn't get it back together that day it didn't matter as it wasn't an exterior door.
+If it had been I would either have given myself 4 or 5 times the amount of time I thought it should take or made other arrangements.
 Perhaps a piece of plywood to cover the opening overnight if necessary.
-Another project was replacement of a furnace thermostat - I waited for a day that didn't require the furnace to run before proceeding.
-A good thing as what might have been a 30 minute job turned into several hours.
+Another project was the replacement of a furnace thermostat: I waited for a day that didn't require the furnace to run before proceeding.
+A good thing as what might have been a 30-minute job turned into several hours.
 Plan ahead for contingencies as well as how to do the work.
 More recently I installed a new prehung exterior door; although the work was expected to take only a couple of hours, we made sure we were prepared to seal off the opening all night if necessary.

-If your task requires taking something apart such as a toilet or faucet (and it usually does) make sure that any house system such as water or electricity are turned off.
-For example, you would not want to have your hands in a garbage disposal when someone turns the switch on!
-Never forget the safety end of the job - always turn off the appropriate circuit breaker or water valves and don't depend on switches or faucet handles.
+If your task requires taking something apart such as a toilet or faucet (and it usually does) make sure that any house system such as water or electricity is turned off.
+For example, you would not want to have your hands in the garbage disposal when someone turns the switch on!
+Never forget the safety end of the job, always turn off the appropriate circuit breaker or water valves, and don't depend on switches or faucet handles.
 If this means working in the dark while you change a light fixture, for example, use a flashlight or a lamp with an extension cord.
 Work safely at all times.

 Reassembly is usually a snap; you already know how it goes back together.
 If it is a complex assembly, as some faucets are, it is wise to carefully lay out the pieces as they are removed so that you have a record of how it goes back together.